Select Page

 Background of the Cold War

-The Blockade and the Need for Airlift
+The northern blockade and the need for an airlift.

 The Berlin Airlift Operation

-The Significance of the Berlin Airlift
+The Importance of Berlin Airlift

 The Berlin Airlift had several significant implications: